shashi2779/reactNotes/lec-1/README.md

  - pass data from one component to an other component [parent comp to child comp].
  - props ko {} 💨 esme pass karte h.

+### If you start to make react rpoject :
+- then use react frame work => Next.js , Remix , Gatsby
+- Next.js is maintained by Vercel.
+- "Expo" for react-native
+-

+#### Notes :
+- "Next" use karne ka matlab hi hai aap "React" use kar rhe ho with extra functionality. react dead nhi hua hai

+   like that Ruby on Rails is still Ruby

+- agar aap ko still React hi use karna hai without any Framework then use like "Vite" or "Parcel"
+- use "Vite"